 Indeed, to remain in Mauritius beyond the period of time reflected on the tourist visa (three months, only renewable once), retirees who wish to live in Mauritius can opt for one of two options.
 They can either buy a real estate property valued at more than $375,000 which grants permanent resident status on request.
 Alternatively, the other option is to file an application for a residence as a retired non-citizen permit with the Economic Development Board (EDB, the government institution responsible for granting visas to foreigners).
-This special permit allows its holder to live in Mauritius for a period of three years and can be renewed into a permanent residence permit valid for 10 years—a permit that is also valid for the retiree’s spouse.
+This special permit allows its holder to live in Mauritius for a period of ten years and can be renewed into a permanent residence permit valid for 20 years—a permit that is also valid for the retiree’s spouse.
 To be eligible, the applicant must be aged 50 or above at the time of submitting the application and must undertake to transfer a minimum of $18,000 annually (or its equivalent in any other currency) to a local bank account.

 With year-round sunshine, a stable political climate, a booming economy and a minor time difference with Europe and South Africa, it’s easy to see why Mauritius attracts so many retired expatriates who yearn to set a new rhythm of life and enjoy the best life has to offer.